Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 #### Chat Input

-This section allows you to enable 3rd-party NLU engines for use in your Interaction Panel. to install a new NLU engine in Cognigy.AI, go to **Build > NLU Connectors** and click **+ New NLU Connector**.
+This section allows you to enable 3rd-party NLU engines for use in your Interaction Panel.
+To install a new NLU engine in Cognigy.AI, go to **Build > NLU Connectors** and click **+ New NLU Connector**.

 For more information how to manage NLU connectors, read the [NLU Connectors]({{config.site_url}}ai/resources/build/nlu-connectors/) documentation.

 #### Chat Output

-In this section you can configure the chat outputs in your Interaction Panel.
+In this section, you can configure the chat outputs in your Interaction Panel.

 - [Text to Speech](#text-to-speech) - When active, messages from the system are read out.
 - [Expert mode](#expert-mode) - When active, additional information about the Flow execution is displayed.